Kariokes is a Greek dessert made with sponge cake, chocolate and lots of walnuts (karydia in Greek) from which it takes its name.

 Note: Whatever chocolate remains in the end, you can either add it on top (before adding the walnut) or put it on parchment to dry and use it in other desserts.

-- 1 cup walnuts (plus extra for decoration)
+- 1 cup roasted walnuts (plus extra for decoration)

-- 100 grams becel proactive olive oil margarine
+- 100 grams becel proactiv olive oil buttery spread

 - ½ cup of cherry spoon sweet, without syrup (optional)